k0imet/repo/_posts/2023-09-25-SheHacksKE-Intervasity-CTF-2023-Writeups.md

 ![image](https://github.com/k0imet/k0imet.github.io/assets/60982828/ed185ee7-3496-4482-af0f-c1942f213b00)

-- This was a fairy easy challenge, all that was required of us was to query the flag using the GetFlag query that would fetch the flag from the Flagtable.
+- This was a fairly easy challenge, all that was required of us was to query the flag using the GetFlag query that would fetch the flag from the Flagtable.

 ![image](https://github.com/k0imet/k0imet.github.io/assets/60982828/ee7de725-3933-42db-8d2e-ebe167d54665)